Genus one $H$-surfaces with $k$-ends in $\mathbb{H}^2\times\mathbb{R}$: Conjugate construction of -noids and -nodoids with genus one.

 \subsection{$H$-surfaces with infinitely many ends}

 We are going to analyze now the case where the first problem is solved but $\mathcal P_2\geq 1$.

 \begin{itemize} \item When $\mathcal P_2^2(a_2,\varphi,f_2(a_2,\varphi))=1$, $h_1$ and $h_2$ lies in vertical asymptotic planes, so after successive reflections over the vertical planes and the horizontal plane, we obtain a periodic surface invariant by a discrete group of parabolic translations that fix the common vertical ideal line of the vertical planes of symmetry.
-This gives us a $1$-parameter family of parabolic $(H,\infty)$-noids with one limit end, by similar arguments to those of~Proposition~\ref{Theorem:embebimiento} one can prove that they are embedded for $H=\tfrac 1 2$.
+This gives us a $1$-parameter family of parabolic $(H,\infty)$-noids with one limit end that is, the ends are accumulating in an ideal vertical geodesic.
+By similar arguments to those of~Proposition~\ref{Theorem:embebimiento} one can prove that they are embedded for $H=\tfrac 1 2$.

 \item When $\mathcal P_2(a_2,\varphi,f_2(a_2,\varphi))>1$, $h_1$ and $h_2$ lie in two disjoint vertical planes, so after successive reflections over the vertical planes and the horizontal plane, we obtain a periodic surface invariant by a discrete group of hyperbolic translations spanned by successive reflections over the vertical planes.
-This gives us a $2$-parameter family of hyperbolic $(H,\infty)$-noids with two limit ends.
+This gives us a $2$-parameter family of hyperbolic $(H,\infty)$-noids with two limit ends, that is, the ends are accumulating in two different ideal vertical geodesic.
 Similar arguments to the proof of Theorem~\ref{th:k-noides} show that the ends of these surface are embedded.
 Moreover in this case for $0<H<\tfrac 1 2$ we have more freedom and we can choose $a_2>a_\mathrm{emb}(\varphi)$,whence the reflected surface of $\Sigma_\varphi(\infty,a_2,f_2(a_2,\varphi))$ about the vertical plane containing $h_2$ is embedded, and consequently the complete surface is embedded.
 For $H=\tfrac 1 2 $ they are always embedded by similar arguments to those of~Proposition~\ref{Theorem:embebimiento}. \end{itemize}

 We state the following result: \begin{theorem} There exists properly embedded $H$-surfaces in $\h^2\times\R$ with genus zero, infinitely many ends and two limit ends for $0\leq H\leq \tfrac 1 2$. \end{theorem} \begin{remark} Properly embedded surfaces with genus zero, and a finite number of ends were constructed in~\cite{CMR}.
 Observe that in the case of $H=\tfrac 12$, the parabolic $(H,\infty)$-noids are properly embedded surfaces with infinitely many ends and one limit end. \end{remark}